-Occasionally choose to have their assignment into the Christian ministry be deferred for a year.
+Occasionally candidates choose to defer their assignment into the Christian ministry for a year or two.
 The most common reasons that individuals defer are to pursue further study or to serve in international fields through various agencies of the WELS.